citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateUpgradeScheduleRequestModel.md

 ### GetVDAComponentsAndFeaturesRequestModel

-`func (o *CreateUpgradeScheduleRequestModel) GetVDAComponentsAndFeaturesRequestModel() CreateUpgradeScheduleRequestModelVDAComponentsAndFeaturesRequestModel`
+`func (o *CreateUpgradeScheduleRequestModel) GetVDAComponentsAndFeaturesRequestModel() VDAComponentsSelectionValidationRequestModel`

 GetVDAComponentsAndFeaturesRequestModel returns the VDAComponentsAndFeaturesRequestModel field if non-nil, zero value otherwise.

 ### GetVDAComponentsAndFeaturesRequestModelOk

-`func (o *CreateUpgradeScheduleRequestModel) GetVDAComponentsAndFeaturesRequestModelOk() (*CreateUpgradeScheduleRequestModelVDAComponentsAndFeaturesRequestModel, bool)`
+`func (o *CreateUpgradeScheduleRequestModel) GetVDAComponentsAndFeaturesRequestModelOk() (*VDAComponentsSelectionValidationRequestModel, bool)`

 GetVDAComponentsAndFeaturesRequestModelOk returns a tuple with the VDAComponentsAndFeaturesRequestModel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetVDAComponentsAndFeaturesRequestModel

-`func (o *CreateUpgradeScheduleRequestModel) SetVDAComponentsAndFeaturesRequestModel(v CreateUpgradeScheduleRequestModelVDAComponentsAndFeaturesRequestModel)`
+`func (o *CreateUpgradeScheduleRequestModel) SetVDAComponentsAndFeaturesRequestModel(v VDAComponentsSelectionValidationRequestModel)`

 SetVDAComponentsAndFeaturesRequestModel sets VDAComponentsAndFeaturesRequestModel field to given value.